 Whether an arrangement is, or contains, a lease, it is based on the substance of the arrangement at the inception date, that is, whether (a) fulfilment of the arrangement is dependent on the use of a specific asset or assets (the asset); and (b) the arrangement conveys a right to use the asset.
 Leases where the lessor effectively retains substantially all the risks and benefits of ownership of the leased assets are classified as operating leases.
 For operating leases, lease payments are recognised as an expense in profit or loss on a straight-line basis over the term of the relevant lease unless another systematic basis is representative of the time pattern of the user's benefit, even if the payments are not on that basis.
-Lease incentives received are recognised in profit or loss on a straight-line basis over the term of the relevant lease unless another systematic basis is representative of the time pattern of the user's benefit, even if the payments are not on that basis.
+Lease incentives received are recognised in profit or loss on a straight-line basis over the term of lease an integral part of the total lease expense.
+Rental income from operating leases is recognised in profit or loss on a straight-line basis over the term of the user's benefit, even if the relevant lease unless another systematic basis is representative of the relevant lease unless another systematic basis is representative of the total lease expense.
+Rental income from operating leases is recognised in profit or loss on a straight-line basis over the term of the relevant lease unless another systematic basis is representative of the time pattern of the set is recognised in profit or loss on a straight-line basis over the term of the relevant lease unless another systematic basis is representative of the time pattern of the user's benefit, even if the payments are not on that basis.